What is Community Planning?

 The second type of plan is called a Neighbourhood Plan.
 The Act confirms that a neighbourhood must be either an electoral ward or an area within the local authority with a population which does not exceed 30,000.
 Partners must identify smaller areas within the local authority which experience the poorest outcomes, and prepare and publish Neighbourhood Plans to improve outcomes for these communities.

-The South Lanarkshire Partnership is developing its Community Plan to create a shared vision to come together and deliver improved opportunities for everyone in our communities.
+The South Lanarkshire Partnership has developed its Community Plan 2017-2027 to create a shared vision to come together and deliver improved opportunities for everyone in our communities.
 The Plan will inform Neighbourhood Plans which will tackle inequalities where they exist the most.

 Progress against the delivery of outcomes contained within the Community Plan will be monitored by all Partners.
 The Act requires an annual report to be produced which demonstrates progress and highlights the Community Planning Partnership’s contribution to improving outcomes.

 The provisions of the Community Empowerment (Scotland) Act 2015 relating to Participation Requests came into force on 1 April 2017.
 This part of the Act enables community bodies to request to be involved in decisions and put forward their ideas on how services could be changed to improve outcomes for the community.